-If it´s Friday night I send them to the Noche Mexicana the very interesting or very kitsch variety show and craft (crap) sale in the remate de Montejo.
-And I send them there for Ana Sabrina´s delicious tacos (see photo above) & hot churros!
+If it´s Friday night I send my guests to the Noche Mexicana the very interesting or very kitsch variety show and craft (crap) sale in the remate de Montejo.
+The main reason I send them there for Ana Sabrina´s delicious tacos (see photo above) & hot churros!
 Ana is also in the Santa Lucia Park on Sunday from around noon to 3 and I´m often there.
 The locals are dancing in the streets or porticos and there is a tiny little flea market in the square.
 Santa Lucia was renovated a few years ago and now has become a mecca for restaurants and local gentry who would never set foot in centro 5 years ago are now flocking to Santa Lucia.
-There is a new fish place, Rosas sur 32 that was inspired by the Pacific with no local seafood at all just opened by the Rosas y Xocolate hotel.
-There is a Canadian bistro and burger bar, Bryans.
+There is a new fish place, Rosas sur 32 that was inspired by the Pacific but offers a few local fish too.
+There is a Canadian bistro, Tratto and burger bar, Bryans.
 I can´t say I love either of those places.
-I recommend you stop at the Ki Xocolatl belgium shop for excellent chocolate, coffee and local honey.
+I recommend you stop at the Ki Xocolatl Belgium shop for excellent chocolate, coffee and local honey.
 The Botella Verde has moved over to calle 56 and in it´s place is a place I doubt I´ll ever try called 500 noches.
-Across the park is a Peruvian restaurant currently located across the street.
-There is also a good steak restaurant, if you eat steak.
-I hate them as spread out all over the park and started a music war with each restaurant competing to see who can blast out their speakers first.
+Across the park is a Peruvian restaurant not much liked by people who know Peruvian food.
+There is also a good steak restaurant on the corner called La Recova.
 The dreadful Chaya Maya spinoff is just half a block down calle 55.
-Now the big news this summer is Mercado 60 which is a block up calle 60 and open from 6 pm to 2.30.
+Now the big news last summer is Mercado 60 which is a block up calle 60 and open from 6 pm to 2.30.
 It´s a glorified food court in a deserted parking lot.
 Now this summer a copycat opened in a beautiful old Casona.
 Casa Dominga is even more like a mall food court.
 The Mexican restaurant at the entrance doesn´t have a clue about ambiance, lighting, music or good food.
 This was made to attract the local young and hip crowd.
 I don´t think it will be around by next summer but I´ve been wrong once or twice before.